Make Go libraries more flexible

 Do not hardcode the HTTP client

 Secondly there are many networking situations which require some extra configuration.
 Sometimes a proxy has to be used, an URL has to be slightly rewritten or maybe even http.Transport has to be replaced with a custom implementation.
-All of this can be easily achieved when a programmer can use their own http.Client instance with your library.
+All of this can be easily achieved when a programmer can use their own http.Client instance with a library.

-The recommended way of handling the http.Client in your library is to use the provided client but fallback to a default if needed:
+I'd say the recommended way of handling the http.Client in your library is to use the provided client but fallback to a default if needed:

 func CreateLibrary(client *http.Client) *Library {